Bartvds/manticore/README.md

 Manticore is written in TypeScript and compiled with Grunt.

-For TypeScript user there is a `.d.ts` file both in the repo and bundled in the npm package (exported in package.json).
+For TypeScript user there is a `.d.ts` file both in the repo and bundled in the npm package (also exported in package.json).

 ## Build